-Charter of the Customer Standing Committee (CSC)1
+Amended Charter of the Customer Standing Committee (CSC)

+Draft 23 March 2018

 Mission

 The Customer Standing Committee (CSC) has been established to perform the operational oversight previously performed by the U.S. Department of Commerce’s National Telecommunications and Information Administration (NTIA) as it relates to the monitoring of performance of the IANA naming function.
-This transfer of responsibilities took effect on [date].
+This transfer of responsibilities took effect on October 1, 2016.

 The mission of the CSC is to ensure continued satisfactory performance of the IANA function for the direct customers of the naming services.
-The primary customers of the naming services are top-level domain registry operators, but also include root server operators and other non- root zone functions.
+The direct customers of the naming services are top-level domain registry operators, but also include root server operators and other non- root zone functions.

-The mission will be achieved through regular monitoring by the CSC of the performance of the IANA naming function against agreed service level targets and through mechanisms to engage with the IANA Functions Operator to remedy identified areas of concern.
+The mission will be achieved through regular monitoring by the CSC of the performance of the IANA naming function against agreed service levels and through mechanisms to engage with the IANA Functions Operator to remedy identified areas of concern, including but not limited to the Remedial Action Procedures.

-The CSC is not mandated to initiate a change in the IANA Functions Operator via a Special IANA Function Review, but could escalate a failure to correct an identified deficiency to the ccNSO and GNSO, which might then decide to take further action using agreed consultation and escalation processes, which may include a Special IANA Function Review.
+The CSC is authorised to initiate a change in the IANA Functions Operator via a Special IANA Function Review, but could escalate a failure to correct an identified deficiency to the ccNSO and GNSO Councils, who (6) (section 4.3.12) might then decide to take further action using agreed consultation and escalation processes, which may include a Special IANA Function Review.

+In the event that there is a change in the IANA Functions Operator, the CSC will remain to ensure continued satisfactory performance of the IANA Naming Functions by the subsequent operator.

+The CSC will be the primary interface between the IANA Naming Functions Operator, currently PTI, and its customers.
+Should PTI cease to be the IANA Naming Functions Operator, there should be an obligation on successor operators to work with the CSC to ensure satisfactory performance of the IANA naming functions (3) (section 4.3.1)

 Scope of Responsibilities

-The CSC is authorized to monitor the performance of the IANA naming function against agreed service level targets on a regular basis.
+The CSC is authorized to monitor the performance of the IANA naming function against agreed service levels on a monthly basis (section 4.3.8)

-The CSC will analyse reports provided by the IANA Functions Operator on a monthly basis and publish their findings.
+The CSC will analyze reports provided by the IANA Functions Operator and publish their findings on a monthly basis.

+Where performance issues have been identified, the CSC will work with the IANA Functions Operator to understand the root cause of the issue and agree a plan for resolution.

-The CSC is authorized to undertake remedial action to address poor performance in accordance with the Remedial Action Procedures (see illustrative procedures at the end of this Annex).
-The Remedial Action Procedures are to be developed and agreed to by the CSC and the IANA Functions Operator post-transition, once the CSC is formed.
+The CSC is authorized to undertake remedial action to address systemic performance issues in accordance with the Remedial Action Procedures.

-In the event performance issues are not remedied to the satisfaction of the CSC, despite good- faith attempts to do so, the CSC is authorized to escalate the performance issues to the ccNSO and GNSO for consideration.
+In the event performance issues are not remedied to the satisfaction of the CSC, despite good- faith attempts to do so, and following the agreed escalation processes contained in the RAP, the CSC is authorized to escalate the performance issues to the ccNSO and GNSO Councils for consideration.

 The CSC may receive complaints from individual registry operators regarding the performance of the IANA Naming Function; however, the CSC will not become involved in a direct dispute between any registry operator and IANA.

-The CSC will review individual complaints with a view to identifying any patterns of poor performance by the IANA Functions Operator in responding to complaints of a similar nature.
-In
+The CSC will review individual complaints with a view to identifying whether there are any patterns of poor performance by the IANA Functions Operator in responding to complaints of a similar nature.
+The CSC may invoke the RAP if necessary to resolve the performance issues.

-1 This Charter is Annex G of the Cross Community Working Group on Naming Related Functions (CWG- Stewardship) Proposal.
-See https://www.icann.org/en/system/files/files/iana-stewardship-transition- proposal-10mar16-en.pdf.

-relation to problem resolution, if CSC determines that remedial action has been exhausted and has not led to necessary improvements, the CSC is authorized to escalate to the PTI Board and further if necessary.

-The CSC will, on an annual basis or as needs demand, conduct a consultation with the IANA Functions Operator, the primary customers of the naming services, and the ICANN community about the performance of the IANA Functions Operator.
+The CSC will, as need demands, conduct consultations with the IANA Functions Operator, and at least twice per calendar year (section 4.3.7) meet with the primary customers of the naming services, and the ICANN community about the performance of the IANA Functions Operator.